Jordan Archer

-Jordan Gideon Archer (born 12 April 1993) is a professional footballer who plays as a goalkeeper for EFL Championship club Portsmouth.
-Born in England, he represents Scotland internationally, and made his full international debut in May 2018.
+Jordan Gideon Archer (born 12 April 1993) is a professional footballer who last played as a goalkeeper for EFL Championship club Portsmouth.
+Born in England, he represented Scotland internationally, and made his sole senior international appearance in May 2018.

 Archer has previously played for Tottenham Hotspur, Harrow Borough, Bishop's Stortford, Wycombe Wanderers, Northampton Town, Millwall, Oxford United, Fulham, Motherwell and Middlesbrough.